Great Safaris Trip Itinerary for Website - Southern Africa

 *** Internal flight from Mana Pools to Hwange National Park is included in the land price

-Transfer to Airstrip
+Transfer to the airstrip

 Internal flight from Mana Main airstrip to Hwange National Park